valeIT/valeIT.github.io/_posts/2012-04-24-planetary-resources.markdown

 [The future is already here][0].

-The project consists of  an overlay between space exploration and finding natural resources, it all looks like science-fiction to me, but many VIP including Larry page, eric schmidt and James Cameron have already backed it.
+The project consists of an overlay between space exploration and finding natural resources, it all looks like science-fiction to me, but many VIP including Larry page, eric Schmidt, and James Cameron have already backed it.

 [0]: http://www.theverge.com/2012/4/24/2971461/planetary-resources-mining